PurwinTJ/Crispr_Cai/README.md

 3) Performs STARS v1.3 for each sample
 4) Generate RIGER-ready normalized data files

 Intermediate files are kept for users to perform quality control checks.
-The control guides are removed prior to normalizing and performing STARS, but are present in the intermediate files.
+The control guides are removed before normalizing and running STARS, but are present in the intermediate files.
 It is strongly advised to perform quality control checks using the intermediate files with control guides.

 PoolQ can be downloaded from:
 https://portals.broadinstitute.org/gpp/public/software/poolq